 Santinele Martino, Alan.
 2017.
 “Cripping Sexualities: An Analytic Review of Theoretical and Empirical Writing on the Intersection of Disabilities and Sexualities,” Sociology Compass 11(5). https://doi.org/10.1111/soc4.12471

-Santinele Martino, Alan. (in press). “‘It is totally a power struggle’: Struggles over the sexuality of individuals with intellectual disabilities in Southern Alberta.”
+Santinele Martino, Alan.
+2019. “‘It is totally a power struggle’: Struggles over the sexuality of individuals with intellectual disabilities in Southern Alberta.”
 In Dis/consent: Perspectives on Sexual Violence and Consensuality edited by KelleyAnne Malinen.
 Fernwood Press.

-Santinele Martino, Alan and Sarah Margaret Campbell. (in press).
+Santinele Martino, Alan and Sarah Margaret Campbell.
+(2019).
 “Exercising Intimate Citizenship Rights and (Re)Constructing Sexualities: The New Place of Sexuality in Disability Activism.”
 In The New Disability Activism: Current Trends, Shifting Priorities and (Uncertain) Future Directions edited by Dr. Maria Berghs, Dr. Tsitsi Chataika and Dr. Yahya El-Lahib.
 Routledge.

 Book and Film Reviews

 Santinele Martino, Alan.
 2018.
 “Book Review: Phallacies: Historical Intersections of Disability and Masculinity & Disability and Masculinities: Corporeality, Pedagogy and the Critique of Otherness.”
 Men and Masculinities 21(4):576-578.

 Santinele Martino, Alan.
 2016.
 Review of Corbett O’Toole’s “Fading Scars: My Queer Disabled History.”
 Canadian Journal of Disability Studies 5(2): 205-211.